In most cases Testlio uses 2 types of task lists:

 - User can log in, but there’s a misaligned button.

 - (updated October 4, 2017; released September 1, 2017) Add minor issue(s).
 In case there’s a minor issue and the client is accepting low priority issues, submit the minor issue and provide the issue ID in the field.
-All issue-related information should be included only in issue.
+All issue-related information should be included only in the issue.

 NB!
 Selecting “pass” does not mean that you just didn’t find bugs, but that the functionality is working as expected.
-Common mistakes is to select “Pass” when you can’t test (and because of that can’t find bugs either), but in that case Pass should be selected, minor issue added and/or problem explained via "Add feedback about test case"
+Common mistakes are to select “Pass” when you can’t test (and because of that can’t find bugs either), but in that case Pass should be selected, minor issue added and/or problem explained via "Add feedback about test case"

-2.2 Choose Fail: When the functionality is broken or actual results don’t match with described expected outcome.
+2.2 Choose Fail: When the functionality is broken or actual results don’t match with the described expected outcome.

 For example when:

-- User cannot login, throws blank screen.
+- User cannot log in, throws the blank screen.

-- User reached login screen but the action cannot be successfully completed in some options - i.e Facebook login works, but email login does not.
+- User reached login screen but the action cannot be completed in some options - i.e Facebook login works, but email login does not.

-When that happens submit the issue and provide issue ID in the field.
+When that happens, submit the issue and provide issue ID in the field.

-- (released latest September 1, 2017) Add feedback about test case if you have ideas how to enhance it.
+- (released latest September 1, 2017) Add feedback about test case if you have ideas on how to enhance it.

 2.3.
 Unable to test: choose in cases when the functionality cannot be tested or you feel the need to leave feedback.

 - (Updated October 4, 2017) Blocked by another issue.
 There’s a bug that blocks testing i.e the video player crashes while loading, so it’s not possible to test play and pause functionality.
-If that happens link the blocking issue ID in the comments.
-All issue-related information should be included only in issue.
+If that happens to link the blocking issue ID in the comments.
+All issue-related information should be included only in the issue.